svenstaro/vmexec/README.md

 ### Kernel Samepage Merging (KSM)

-It is strongly encouraged to enable KSM in your kernel.
+It is strongly encouraged to enable KSM in your kernel in order to allow for multiple similar VMs to share their pages, thereby strongly cutting their memory costs.

+To temporarily enable KSM, you can do this as root:

+    echo 1 > /sys/kernel/mm/ksm/run

+However, you are advised to enable this permanently by running

+    vmexec ksm enable

+as root.

 ## TODO